seejwy/skapi-doc/database/README.md

 ## Access Restrictions
+You can set additional table settings by using object instead of string in the the config.table parameter.

-You can set restrictions on access to the records by using the config.access_group parameter in your postRecord call.
+You can set restrictions on access to the records by giving additional settings to the config.table.access_group parameter in your postRecord call.
 The value of this parameter determines who can access the record.
-The following values can be set for config.access_group:
+The following values can be set for config.table.access_group:

 - "private": Only the user who uploaded the record will be able to access it.
-- 0: The record will be accessible to everyone.
+- "public": The record will be accessible to everyone.
-- 1: The record will be accessible only to users who are logged into your service.
+- "authorized": The record will be accessible only to users who are logged into your service.

-If the config.access_group parameter is not set, its default value is 1.
+If the config.table.access_group parameter is not set, its default value is "public".

 Here's an example of uploading both a private and a public record: